swapnica15/712-Yorebridge/_pages/wedding-brochure.md

             <div class="yr-content-body">
               <div>
                 <div class="normal">
-                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic Marquee is the ideal setting for an English garden wedding.</p>
+                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic marquee is the ideal setting for an English garden wedding.</p>
                   <p>With full use of the House as the marquee your guests can enjoy the elegant interiors and the beautiful outdoors.</p>
                   <p>The marquee offers a light and striking space for you to make your own, with a choice of windows, table styles and decorations to create the wedding of your dreams.</p>
                 </div>
                 <div class="large">
-                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic Marquee is the ideal setting for an English garden wedding.</p>
+                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic marquee is the ideal setting for an English garden wedding.</p>
                   <p>With full use of the House as the marquee your guests can enjoy the elegant interiors and the beautiful outdoors.</p>
                   <p>The marquee offers a light and striking space for you to make your own, with a choice of windows, table styles and decorations to create the wedding of your dreams.</p>
                   <p>Enjoy a graceful and elegant reception amongst stunning countryside, perfect for up to 120 guests.</p>
                 </div>
                 <div class="small">
-                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic Marquee is the ideal setting for an English garden wedding.</p>
+                  <p>Situated on the formal lawn with a candlelit walkaway to the House and bar our classic marquee is the ideal setting for an English garden wedding.</p>
                   <p>With full use of the House as the marquee your guests can enjoy the</p>
                 </div>
               </div>